Kapiainen/Lauhdutin/Readme.md

 ###"Missing banner *NAME OF FILE* for *NAME OF GAME*"
 A game is missing a banner.
 This issue can be resolved by acquiring a banner for the game and placing it in the **Banner** folder found in the skin's **@Resources** folder.
 If **NAME OF FILE** is a valid Steam AppID, then the skin will attempt to download a banner.
 Otherwise you will have to supply the skin with a banner with a filename matching **NAME OF FILE**.

 JPG and PNG files are the default supported file types.
-If you want to use other file types, which are supported by Rainmeter, then you can add their extensions in the **Launcher.lua** file included in this skin.
+If you want to use other file types, which are supported by Rainmeter, then you can add their extensions in the **Lauhdutin.lua** file included in this skin.
 The line you are looking for is:
 ```
 T_SUPPORTED_BANNER_EXTENSIONS = {'.jpg', '.png'}
 ```